-That depends in in part on where you intend to use the derived works (the applications you use Aspose products to create).
+That depends in in part on where you intend to use the end user software (the applications you use Aspose products to create).
 We recognize that a team can be distributed and allow that in our license structure.
 In this case, you have a team of five.
 Whether they are in the same physical location or not, you need enough licenses to cover five developers.
-They also need to cover the number of locations that the derived work will be used.
+They also need to cover the number of locations that the end user software will be used.
 Here are some scenarios:

 That depends on how many physical offices are in New York and Paris.
 Here are a couple of scenarios:

 Yes.
 If the developer permanently leaves the team and will no longer be working with Aspose products then their license can be transferred to a different developer.
 See the next question for details about that process.

 Aspose licenses are not tied to a particular machine or account so the license file can be copied and installed to a new machine provided that any redistributable or location limitations imposed by your purchased license are still respected.

 We require that each location (distinct building) that the end user software (the application you create with Aspose) is deployed to, or accessed from is licensed.
 Each location regardless of the type (office, home etc) counts towards the total number of locations to be licensed.
 In a working from home arrangement your end user software will be accessed remotely from many locations which is considered a multi-site intranet and is not supported by the Developer Small Business license.
 This applies even if the application is accessed in the office from home via remote desktop, as where the user is physically located is what's counted.
 If you purchased this license before a working from home arrangement was in place then you will need to upgrade to a Site Small Business license as soon as possible.